CERC-Genomic-Medicine/CARTaGENE_flagship_paper/Genotype_processing/Readme.md

 ### Step 4.
 TOPMed imputation preparation

-The 'topmed_prep.nf' pipeline removes position with more than 0.2 differences in allele frequency between TOPMed and our data (due to poor imputation capacity for those allele), the pipeline also split the data in two random overlapping batches of 25k individuals to satisfy the current limit of TOPMed.
+The 'topmed_prep.nf' pipeline removes positions with more than 20% difference in allele frequency between TOPMed and our data.
+The pipeline also split the data in two random overlapping batches of 25k individuals to satisfy the current limit of TOPMed.
 The pipeline was run using SLURM job scheduler on the Digital Research Alliance of Canada high performance compute clusters.
 The pipeline is self-explanatory and includes the following steps:

-1) Test the difference in allele frequency between (bravo Freeze 8)[https://topmed.nhlbi.nih.gov/topmed-whole-genome-sequencing-methods-freeze-8] and CaG genotypes.
+1) Test the difference in allele frequency between (bravo Freeze 8)[https://topmed.nhlbi.nih.gov/topmed-whole-genome-sequencing-methods-freeze-8] and CaG data.
 2) Remove variants with greater differences in allele frequency than the threshold.
 3) Create two overlapping lists of 25,000 individuals each, representing the entire cohort.
 Randomize the order of individuals and then divide them into two lists: the first 25,000 individuals and the last 25,000 individuals, ensuring an overlap between the lists.
 This procedure is done to satisfy TOPMed's current limits.
 5) Create two sets of vcf files based on these lists.